Simula-UiB/LGM-attack/README.md

 The is the main program that simulates LGM decryption and runs the attack trying to recover coefficients from the secret vectors.
 The program needs a file with the secret key vectors to run, but otherwise only depends on standard C libraries.
 The program takes six parameters to run:

-* lambda_max: the maximum value a random lambda-i can take in the decryption function (typically 2 or 3)
+* lambda_max: the maximum value a random lambda_i can take in the decryption function (typically 2 or 3)

 * Sample size: the number of decryption queries used for each ciphertext to generate a count of the number of 1-decryptions.
 Larger values give more accurate results, depending on the length of the secret vectors and the standard deviation used for sampling them.

 * negative: flag that indicates the interval for sampling random lambda-values.
-0 means lambda_i sampled from [0...lambda_max-1] and 1 means lambda-i sampled from [-lambda_max...lambda_max].
+0 means the lambda_i are sampled from [0...lambda_max-1] and 1 means the lambda_i are sampled from [-lambda_max...lambda_max].

 * start: which vector in the file to start searching coefficients for